graeme-winter/dials_tutorials/ccp4-york-2025/COWS_PIGS_PEOPLE.md

 Looking at the logs you can see the data split (not shown) but it is not obvious unless you know in advance that there are different crystals here.
 Take a look at `dials.scale.html` and look at the merging statistics as a function of image / batch number.

 We can however see the different groups if we run `dials.correlation_matrix` - a new tool to run after cosym which helps to look for different isomorphism classes.
-This is rather more helpful: using the correlation coefficients to define distances, then using the OPTICS algorithm to define clusters.
+This is more helpful: using the correlation coefficients to define distances, then using the OPTICS algorithm to define clusters.

 ```
 dials.correlation_matrix symmetrized.expt symmetrized.refl